kireerik/refo/example/README.md

 &nbsp;

-Wehn you are not using a tagged template literal with common-tags or with a similar library, then you can concatenate template parts with the `+` operator if you prefer:
+When you are not using a tagged template literal with common-tags or with a similar library, then you can concatenate template parts with the `+` operator if you prefer:
 ```JavaScript
 module.exports = `
 	<div>